If the tenant does not pay the rent and does not reply to messages

 • Set a security deposit of up to three months' rent, e.g. to cover unpaid rent.

-• Charge interest on arrears from the due date of the rent payment and in accordance with the Interest Act (633/1982), i.e. +7% of the reference rate announced by the Bank of Finland.
+• Charge interest on arrears from the due date of the rent payment and according to the Interest Act (633/1982), i.e. +7% more than the reference rate announced by the Bank of Finland.

-• Send a written reminder if at least 2 weeks have passed since the due date.
+• Send a written payment reminder if at least 2 weeks have passed since the due date or the previous payment reminder (max 2 in total).

-• Senda payment claim if at least 2 weeks have passed since the reminder was submitted or sent.
+• Senda payment request (max 2 in total) if at least 2 weeks have passed since the payment reminder was sent.

 • Ask for the lease to be cancelled if the rent is overdue, either by 2 months or more, or continuously and without justification.